ipfs/boxo/gateway/README.md

   Headers:  headers,
 }

-// Initialize a NodeAPI interface for both an online and offline versions.
+// Initialize an IPFSBackend interface for both an online and offline versions.
-// The offline version should not make any network request for missing content. ipfs := ...
+// The offline version should not make any network request for missing content. ipfsBackend := ...

-// Create http mux and setup path gateway handler. mux := http.NewServeMux() gwHandler := gateway.NewHandler(conf, ipfs)
+// Create http mux and setup path gateway handler. mux := http.NewServeMux() handler := gateway.NewHandler(conf, ipfsBackend)
-mux.Handle("/ipfs/", gwHandler)
+mux.Handle("/ipfs/", handler)
-mux.Handle("/ipns/", gwHandler)
+mux.Handle("/ipns/", handler)

 // Start the server on :8080 and voilá!
 You have a basic IPFS gateway running
 // in http://localhost:8080.